Tuaca liqueur

 Tuaca liqueur is a vanilla-flavored liqueur from Italy.
 This centuries-old liqueur is based on Brandy and flavored with citrus, herbs, and spices.

-Tuaca liqueur is based on Brandy and is one of the most popular and bestselling vanilla liqueurs.
-It has an amber golden color and is flavored with vanilla, caramel, chocolate, and coffee.
+Tuaca (pronounced "Two-Wa-Ka") is a Brandy-based liqueur and is one of the most popular and bestselling vanilla liqueurs.
+It has an amber-golden color and is flavored with vanilla, caramel, chocolate, and coffee.

 Tuaca is an Italian Brandy-based liqueur with natural flavorings of vanilla, citrus, herbs, and spices.
 The liqueur is bottled at 35% ABV and has an amber-golden color.

-Luckily, some other popular vanilla liqueurs also contain spices for a more complex taste, like Galliano and Licor 43.
+The best alternatives to Tuaca are Galliano and Licor 43.
+Both are popular vanilla liqueurs that also contain spices for a more complex taste, just like Tuaca.

 Below is a short comparison of Tuaca and either of those Tuaca substitutes.